What is Psychology?

 You should have at least a grade C in GCSE Science.

-All students will be expected to provide their own textbooks, stationery, computer disks and calculators (where appropriate).
+All students will be expected to provide their own textbooks and stationery

 Optional: £22 for magazine subscription

 Costs of trips vary

 If the costs of equipment, materials and trips may cause you financial hardship, you may wish to read through details of our financial support scheme on our website.

 - Sixth Form Course: